 The McDonough Center for Leadership and Business, endowed by a gift in memory of Bernard P. McDonough, a local industrialist, has been designed to allow students to study leadership through a multidisciplinary liberal arts perspective.
 A student's participation in the Leadership Program can take several forms:

+- Major in International Leadership Studies

 - Minor in Leadership Studies

-- McDonough Leadership Studies Certificate
+- Certificate in Leadership Studies

 - Leaders in Action Certificate

-- Entrepreneurial Studies Certificate

 - Enrolling in a Leadership-designated course

-Admission to McDonough Candidacy (minor and Leadership certificate) is competitive.
+Admission to McDonough Candidacy (major, minor and certificate) is competitive.